Code-Institute-Submissions/WIAM/README.md

 I have used [AmIResponsive?](http://ami.responsivedesign.is/) for a quick preview on multiple devices.

-I have asked to relatives and friends to check the website on their own devices.
-Everyone had a good User Experience.
+I have asked to relatives and friends to check the website on their own device.
+Everyone had a good User Experience, but one thing that was missing in my project and the testing process pointed out, was that usually people expect the navbar brand to be a link that re-directs on the home page.
+I then added this feature.

 ---